 Amazon Amplify is a product that combines several AWS features together, including Pinpoint, into a framework that developers can use to build apps.
 Amplify also includes mobile and web software libraries to help leverage AWS features that support analytics, data storage, AI predictions, and user authentication.

 Amazon Quicksight is one of Amazon’s business intelligence products.
 However, it is often combined with Amazon Pinpoint when developers find that Pinpoint is not able to provide them sufficient business insights on its own.
-Transferring data between Pinpoint and Quicksight requires following a lengthy tutorial to dump Pinpoint data into S3 or Redshift, funnel data into Quicksight with AWS Lambda and Amazon Kinesis, and creating BI dashboards in Quicksight.
+Transferring data between Pinpoint and Quicksight requires following a lengthy tutorial to dump Pinpoint data into S3 or Redshift, funnel data into Quicksight with AWS Lambda and Amazon Kinesis, and create BI dashboards in Quicksight.

 Amazon’s Mobile SDK is a cross-platform SDK supporting Android, iOS, Unity, and Xamarin that helps to interact with a range of AWS services from your mobile application.
 Parts of this SDK have been replaced with Amplify, but it depends on the platform you’re developing for.
 In some cases, the Amazon Mobile SDK connects with Pinpoint and in others, it will connect to Amazon SNS.
 Parts of it also connect with Amazon Mobile Analytics, which has now been replaced with Pinpoint.